boy0001/CraftScripts/README.md

 | [`roof.js`](roof.js)	| `<block>` | Builds a pyramid roof over your selection. |
 | [`deletegpclaims.js`](deletegpclaims.js)	|  | Deletes all GriefPrevention claims in your selection |

-Feel free to add your own scripts here.
+> Feel free to add your own scripts here.
+You can also find more scripts [here](forum.enginehub.org/forums/craftscripts.6/?order=view_count)

 #### Running scripts
  - `/cs <script name> [args...]`